-The Console screen displays a row of drop-down menus that serve as a guide to the appropriate option or screen.
-Figure 8 on page 16 shows the structure of the Console screen menus, which pertains only to the local configuration and not to the remote.
-Each menu is identified by name in the menu bar (Monitor, History, Config, etc.).
-The "Display" and "Displays" designation indicates that the menu or sub-menu shows one or more screens.
-Table 3 on page 17 describes the drop-down menus selected from the Console screen.
-(For a detailed explanation of the screens, refer to the technical practice.
-See "Documentation" on page iii.)
+The Console screen displays a row of dropdown menus that serve as a guide to the appropriate option or screen.
+Figure 8 shows the structure of the Console screen menus, which pertains only to the local configuration and not to the remote.
+Each menu is identified by name in the menu bar (for example, Monitor, History, and Config.).
+The "Display" and "Displays" designation indicates that the menu or submenu shows one or more screens.
+Table 3 on page 14 describes the dropdown menus selected from the Console screen.